wp-plugins/teleport/readme.txt

 Version: 1.0
 License: GPLv2

 Teleport is all about getting around WordPress quickly!
-Use keyboard shortcuts to get where you need to go be with just two key strokes.
+Use keyboard shortcuts to get where you need to go with just two key strokes.

 == Description ==